craftninja/gschool-blog/source/2014-05-12-rails-postgres.html.markdown

 The "missing template" indicates that rake spec wants a view.
 Add a new dir and file <code>app/views/dashboard/index.html.erb</code> with the <code>h1</code> text "Welcome to PlaylistLand".
 Rake spec again.
 Yeah!

     $ git status
-    $ git add -N app/controllers/dashboard_controller.rb
-    $ git add -N app/views/dashboard/index.html.erb spec/features/playlist_spec.rb
+    $ git add -N app/ spec/
     $ git add -p
     $ git commit -m "User is Welcomed on the homepage"

 Well done!
-Now we will change the test to reflect direction the app will take... in <code>spec/features/playlist\_spec.rb</code>, change the spec within the scenario block to the following:
+Now we will change the test to reflect direction the app will take... in <code>spec/features/song\_spec.rb</code>, change the spec within the scenario block to the following:

     scenario 'User can add titles, links to the homepage' do visit '/'
-      playlist_link = 'Welcome to PlaylistLand'
+      song_link = 'Welcome to PlaylistLand'
       title = "Mokadem - 'Mokadem' EP"
       url = 'https://soundcloud.com/thump/sets/mokadem-mokadem-ep'
-      click_on playlist_link
+      click_on song_link
       click_on 'Add new Jam'
       fill_in 'Title', with: title
       fill_in 'URL', with: url